-The fuel cell system was developed for each owner to carry gasoline in a tank or tanks (2) installed under the frame between two special cross members welded to frame, The tank is attached to the frame members with 8 - # 5 bolts and nuts.
+The fuel cell system was developed for each owner to carry gasoline in a tank or tanks (2) installed under the frame between two special cross members welded to frame, The tank is attached to the frame members with # 5 grade bolts and nuts.
 Fuel in the rear tank will supply gasoline for any toys having a gasoline engine.
 Rear tank will have a pump, hose and discharge nozzle.
 Hose and nozzle will be in a caged compartment, under the floor and attached to main rail of frame.
 Front tank (if equipped) is for generator.

 Power for pump is supplied by a 12 VDC converter and/or battery when 120 VAC is not available.
 It is fused through the 12 volt panel in the load center.
+Red wire is positive and black wire is negative.